 As the popularity of the TEFL (Teaching English as a Foreign Language) adventure grows, I know that many of you are still toying with the idea of embarking on a new and exciting career path, and unsurprisingly you have unanswered questions and doubts.

-Although teaching English in Spain was never a long term objective of mine, as an ex-TEFLer I will try and clear up as many of them as possible.
+Although teaching English in Spain was never a long term objective of mine, as an ex-TEFLer, I will try and clear up as many of them as possible.

 One of the many answers to this question is that they don’t dub television here.
 There is nothing quite as effective for language learning in terms of convenience, as watching television.
 I have a theory that if the Spanish government banned dubbing over English speaking TV shows, that the number of TEFL teachers in Spain would plummet in a matter of years.
-Nobody goes to Sweden to teach English, because there television is all in English.
+Nobody goes to Sweden to teach English, because their television is all in English.

 If you look at the number of jobs around the globe on the website www.tefl.com, Spain is always around the top spot, depending on the time of year.

-Spain was also one of the hardest hit countries during the Eurozone crisis of 2008.
+Spain was also one of the hardest-hit countries during the Eurozone crisis of 2008.
 Since then they seem to have made an effort to make themselves, and especially their children, as employable as possible.

 The Spanish it seems want to learn new languages more than their neighbours.

 Therefore, teaching English in Spain will give you a stance and a value in society and it is a golden opportunity to embed yourself in a warm and open-minded culture, whilst genuinely making a difference to people’s lives.

 This is a complicated question to answer, except that the one thing you will definitely need is a NIE.
 This is basically an ID card which confirms that you’re legally registered.
 Some people come and work cash-in-hand illegally, but it’s not recommended and there are many difficulties attached to doing things this way.